UPenn-CIT599/final-project-team-35-scrabble/README.md

 ### How to Play

-In the welcome page, you can choose singler player mode or multi player mode and name your player.
+In the welcome page, you can choose singler player mode 🕺 or multi player mode and name your player.👯‍♀️

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/welcome%20interface.png" width="600" height="400">

-In the game page, you can click the letter in the rack and then click any tile you want to relocate the letter.
-First word must be played using the center square with a star. ⭐️ Each time you finish this round, click submit button , it will pass to the other player or your next round.
-The more words you made, the more score you win.
-Each letter has its own score and some tiles have bonus effects.💰
+In the game page, you can click the letter in the rack and then click any tile you want to relocate the letter.🎴 First word must be played using the center square with a star. ⭐️ Each time you finish this round, click submit button , it will pass to the other player or your next round.🔂 The more words you made, the more score you win.
+Each letter has its own score and some tiles have bonus effects.🤑

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/multiple%20player%20interface.png" width="600" height="400">

-You can search if a word is in dictionary by clicking search button, swap tiles from tile bag by clicking swap button and the letter you want to swap and swap button again, pass your turn by clicking pass button, and undo your step by clicking undo button.
+You can search if a word is in dictionary by clicking search button 📖, swap tiles from tile bag by clicking swap button and the letter you want to swap and swap button again 🔄, pass your turn by clicking pass button ▶️, and undo your step by clicking undo button.↩️

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/search%20function.png" width="600" height="400">